openframeworks/ofSite/content/setup/vs.md

 openFrameworks plugin for Visual Studio
 ---------------------------------------------------

+Before you're able to use openFrameworks with Visual Studio, you have to have Common Tools for Visual C++ 2015 installed, otherwise you'll get an error message later on.
+To install, go to File > New > Project and choose Visual C++ in the installed templates section.
+There now should be an option to install the tools, if they aren't already.
+Select it, confirm with 'OK' and follow the instructions.

-From visual studio, go to Tools > Extensions and Updates.
+From Visual Studio, go to Tools > Extensions and Updates.
 Select online and search for openFrameworks and install the plugin.

 That will allow you to use File > New > Project... to create new openFrameworks projects and the contextual menu on any project to later add and remove addons